Dolphins Not Getting Much from Recent Drafts

 THE 2024 DRAFT CLASS

-As we stated right after the 2024 NFL draft, this looked like a Dolphins draft that was put together with more the future in mind than getting immediate help.
+As we stated right after the 2024 NFL draft, this looked like a Dolphins draft that was more about the future than getting immediate help.

-The selection of Chop Robinson with the 21st overall pick made sense in a long-term lense because Bradley Chubb's contract makes him an entirely possible cap casualty next year, but there also was an immediate need at outside linebacker because Chubb, as predicted, has begun the season on PUP.
+The selection of Chop Robinson, with the 21st overall pick, made sense in the long term because Bradley Chubb's contract makes him an entirely possible cap casualty next year.
+Still, there also was an immediate need at outside linebacker because Chubb, as predicted, has begun the season on PUP.

-While Robinson has flashed his athletic ability at times and he's draw praise from defensive coordinator Anthony Weaver, the reality is his production has been limited and he's also been a part-time player on defense.
+While Robinson has flashed his athletic ability at times and has drawn praise from defensive coordinator Anthony Weaver, his production has been limited, and he's also been a part-time player on defense.

-This might not be as big a deal at this time if the team was more successful and if the Dolphins actually had a legitimate answer with the third wide receiver position when we see what 23rd overall pick Brian Thomas Jr. has done for the Jacksonville Jaguars.
+This might be fine if the team was more successful and if the Dolphins actually had a legitimate answer with the third wide receiver position when we see what 23rd overall pick Brian Thomas, Jr. has done for the Jacksonville Jaguars.

-Again, expectations always should be tempered with later-round picks, but the fact remains that none of the other four 2024 draft choices has played a down for the Dolphins so far this season, with Patrick McMorris and Tahj Washington both on injured reserve, Malik Washington dealing with a quad injury, and Mohamed Kamara inactive each of the first three games.
+Again, expectations always should be tempered with later-round picks, but the fact remains that none of the other four 2024 draft choices has played a down for the Dolphins so far this season.
+Patrick McMorris and Tahj Washington are both on injured reserve, Malik Washington is dealing with a quad injury, and Mohamed Kamara has been inactive for the first three games.

 THE RECENT TOP PICKS